Azure/autorest.typescript/docs/2021-ga-release-blog-post.md

 ## Feedback

-We encourage you to try out the libraries and provide your feedback.
-If there are any issues, Please file an issue with the [Javascript Repository](https://github.com/Azure/azure-sdk-for-js/issues/new/choose)
+We encourage you to try out the libraries and provide your feedback by filing an issue at [Azure/azure-sdk-for-js](https://github.com/Azure/azure-sdk-for-js/issues/new/choose)

 ## Conclusion